jamiehs/fluid-video-embeds/readme.txt

 for doing this is not very new (and is outlined in the credits links below), however I've added a bit of "sugar" to the mix.
 Since Vimeo and YouTube have robust, open APIs, I'm requesting information about each video server side (which is then cached) and used to determine the optimal aspect ratio for the video container.

 Note (September 2013): YouTube's API is not always returning the property I'm looking for.
-For newer videos, this may not work correctly in all cases.
 As a workaround, the default for YouTube has been changed to 'widescreen'.

 = Credits =
 *   This plugin uses some code from functions in [SlideDeck 2 Lite](http://wordpress.org/extend/plugins/slidedeck2/) for handling the fetching, caching, and organizing of video meta from the aforementioned providers.
 Please check out SlideDeck if you need your videos in a sweet jQuery Slider.